Chapter 1 : I hate my job.

 And I really can’t stand people like that.

 He was an oddity, though.
 Most of his family members were fairly nice as far as I could tell.
 His sister Victoire, for example, was the Golden Girl of Hogwarts.
 I never knew her personally - she was a seventh year when I was a first year - but from what I’ve heard, she was an all around sweetheart.

 Dominique, Louis’s other sister, took after Victoire.
-We were in the same house, but she was three years above me, so I’d only ever exchanged a few words with her.
+We were in the same house, but she was a year above me, so I’d only ever exchanged a few words with her in passing.
 She was very nice, though.
-Friendly, always smiling, never in a bad mood.
-Bit like Matt, come to think of it.
+Friendly, always smiling, never in a bad mood - bit like Matt, come to think of it.

 And then you got Louis.
 His royal highness, pain in the arse, prissy French brat.